Maximum residue levels for tebufenpyrad

 What is changing?

-The EU has amended the MRLs for tebufenpyrad as summarised in Table 1.
+The EU proposes to amend the MRLs for tebufenpyrad as summarised in Table 1.

 Why?